Join us for an adventure in flavor!

 This beef stir fry can be served in a few different ways.
 Some like it as salad, and some make a whole meal out of this stir fry.

-• Think of an Asian take on steak and eggs.
+- Think of an Asian take on steak and eggs.
 Many times, it comes with a side of fried eggs and rice.
 So delicious.

-• Some people like to wrap the meat in Asian lettuce as wraps and dip it in a simple lime dipping mixture made with just lime juice, black pepper and salt.
+- I also like to wrap the meat in Asian lettuce as wraps and dip it in a simple lime dipping mixture made with just lime juice, black pepper and salt.

-1. Marinate the beef for a minimum of 1 hour.
+1. I marinate the beef for a minimum of 1 hour.
 For the best flavors, it is important that you marinate the beef for at least an hour, so that the marinade has time to penetrate the beef.
 You can marinate it overnight if you have the time for the best concentrated and bold Asian flavors.

 5. Keep Stirring.
 Keep stirring the food to avoid burning and uneven cooking.
 That’s how this Bo Luc Lac happens.